medienreaktor/Medienreaktor.Bootstrap/README.md

 # Medienreaktor.Bootstrap
-Bootstrap Components for Neos CMS (Fusion Components and AFX)
+Bootstrap Components for Neos CMS (Fusion Components and AFX) – based on Bootstrap 4.1 (https://getbootstrap.com/)

 ## How to use